 There’s no way around it.
 As a business owner, you’re going to need to deliver a pitch.

 It could be a sales pitch to a prospective customer.
 It could be a financing pitch to an investor.
 Or, you may want to pitch your local newspaper to write a story about your business.

 The ability to pitch perfectly requires passion, preparation and practice.
-Here’s how to align all three elements into one effective presentation.
+Use these three tips to align all elements into one powerful presentation.

-• Let your passion show.
-People who truly believe in what they are doing make the most effective presentations.
-I’d rather hear a pitch from a novice presenter who speaks from the heart than a seasoned professional who is trained to win me over.
+People who truly believe in what they are doing give the most effective presentations.
+A pitch from a novice presenter who speaks from the heart will probably do a better job at winning over their audience than the seasoned professional who is simply selling a product.

 So let that natural passion out.
 Get excited about your accomplishments, your plans, your ideas, your people, your customers or whatever it is you are pitching.
-Talk about your failures and your successes and what you’ve learned.
+Talk about your failures, your successes, and what you’ve learned.
 Talk about your hopes and dreams.
 Share with your audience.